davidar/deepbot/README.md

 1. **"The command help is already an existing command or alias"**
    - This error occurs because discord.py already has a built-in help command
-   - Solution: Use `@BotName commands` instead of `@BotName help` to see available commands
+   - Solution: Use `@BotName info` to see available commands

-2. **"PyNaCl is not installed, voice will NOT be supported"**
-   - This warning appears if PyNaCl is not installed, which is needed for voice support
-   - Solution: Run `pip install PyNaCl` in your virtual environment
-   - Note: Voice support is not required for the bot to function properly

-3. **"Error: DISCORD_TOKEN not set in .env file"**
+2. **"Error: DISCORD_TOKEN not set in .env file"**
    - This error occurs when the Discord token is missing or invalid
    - Solution: Make sure you've added your Discord bot token to the `.env` file

-4. **"Error generating response: API request failed"**
+3. **"Error generating response: API request failed"**
-   - This error occurs when the bot can't connect to the Oobabooga API
+   - This error occurs when the bot can't connect to the LLM API
-   - Solution: Make sure Oobabooga is running with the API enabled (`python server.py --api`)
+   - Solution: Make sure your LLM API is running and accessible at the configured URL
-   - Alternative: Use the echo backend for testing (`python run.py --echo`)
+   - Alternative: Use the echo backend for testing (`python main.py --echo`)

-5. **"Not running in a virtual environment"**
+4. **"Not running in a virtual environment"**
    - This warning appears if you run the bot outside the virtual environment
    - Solution: Activate the virtual environment before running the bot
    - Alternative: Use `--skip-venv-check` to bypass this check

-6. **"Commands not working with ! prefix"**
-   - This is expected behavior as the bot now uses mention-based commands
-   - Solution: Mention the bot with your command, like `@BotName reset` instead of `!reset`

 ### Getting Help